Angel Food Cake’s Mysterious Beginnings

 What Makes It So Special?

 Everyone loves a slice of angel food cake with fresh fruit on the side and a dollop of whipped cream.
-The light, airy sweetness and the pure whiteness ma you understand why it could easily be classified as the food of angels.
-It is similar to a sponge cake but uses only the whites of eggs and no shortening.
-There is no need for leavening because it makes use of trapped air bubbles in order to rise.
+The light, airy sweetness and the pure whiteness makes you understand why it could easily be classified as the food of angels.
+It’s similar to a sponge cake but uses only the whites of eggs and no shortening.
+There’s no need for leavening because it makes use of trapped air bubbles in order to rise.
+Trapped air bubbles?
+That’s pretty cool.

 What Makes It Healthier?